 The Mountain Top Historical Society is dedicated to discovering, preserving, interpreting and sharing the unique and rich history of the Mountain Top region in Greene County, NY.
-The Society is a not-for-profit organization founded in 1974 and engages in activities and programs that enrich understanding and foster appreciation of the Catskill High peaks.
-We encourage the study and preservation of the Mountain Top’s art, literature, history, culture, folklore, legends in a variety of ways.
+The Society is a not-for-profit organization founded in 1974 and engages in activities and programs that enrich understanding and foster appreciation of the Catskill High peaks area.
+We encourage the study and preservation of the Mountain Top’s art, literature, history, culture, folklore, and legends in a variety of ways:

 - Annual Open House – Free event featuring entertainment, lectures and exhibits held on the fourth Saturday in August on the MTHS campus.